Last updated: Apr 21, 2026

 VIDEO AND MORE DISCUSSION

-In this part of the lesson, students watch part of a video about a social media phenomenon involving theories.
-They say whether they noticed the phenomenon and give details.
+In this part of the lesson, students watch a video about the bean soup theory.
+They say whether they noticed the behaviour in question.
 Moving on, students continue talking about theories and discuss questions about viral social media claims.
 They then look at some popular online theories about human nature (e.g. the taxicab theory).
 Following that, students do tasks that involve analysing, evaluating and creatively applying them.
 Afterwards, they work in pairs and come up with theories, including their names, explanations, inspirations and testing methods.
 Student A tells Student B the name of their first theory.
 Student B tries to guess what it is about.
 If it’s hard to guess, Student A gives them some hints.
 After describing each theory, students discuss whether people are likely to relate to it.
 Then, they swap roles until all theories are discussed.

 WORKSHEETS